btschwartz12/btschwartz12.github.io/docs/aclara/MNCT_userguide.md

 This tool attempts to address the shortcomings and complications that come with the process of configuring a customer's endpoint, specifically the process of selecting _________ for readings that the customer wants included in their endpoint.

-After creating a MeterMate file for the customer, this tool will take the MeterMate file, and feed it into a sheet of the `Y84000-PTR | SRFN XML Configuration Creation Tool`.
+After creating a MeterMate file for the customer, this tool will take the MeterMate file, and feed it into a sheet of the `Y84000-PTR | SRFN XML Configuration Creation Tool` [Appendix.Y8](#appendix).
 Formulas on this sheet will then calcluate the supported readings for that MeterMate configuration, and present the user with the option to select ______ for only the readings indicated by these calculations.

 The user will then make selections, and review them.
-After review, they will be prompted to export the selection, which will write them to a copy of the `Y84000-PTR | SRFN XML Configuration Creation Tool`, which will populate the relevent sheets with the selections.
+After review, they will be prompted to export the selection, which will write them to a copy of the Y84000-PTR [Appendix.Y8](#appendix), which will populate the relevent sheets with the selections.

 ## Usage